kkauf355/notes/topics/cSharp.md

 Constructor: called when instantiating an object with the new keyword (new objects are created by constructors)

 immutable: once created, it cannot be changed

+namespace: a way to organize types in groups (folder with subfolders)
+static: defined on the class level, not the object level.
+Sometehing that is shared for all objects and should not change.